Sinology: 18th century

 Because Chinese texts did not have any major connections to most important European topics (such as the Bible), they were scarcely studied by European universities until around 1860.
 An exception to this was France, where Chinese studies were popularized owing to efforts from Louis XIV.
-In 1711, he appointed a young Chinese, Arcadio Huang to catalog the royal collection of Chinese texts.
+In 1711, he appointed a young Chinese man named Arcadio Huang to catalog the royal collection of Chinese texts.
 Huang was assisted by Étienne Fourmont, who published a grammar of Chinese in 1742.